NodePing/NodePing_Agent/README.md

 # NodePing AGENT software

 Software to run a **NodePing** AGENT check on Linux devices.
-It has been tested on Ubuntu and Raspian and requires node.js
+It has been tested on Ubuntu and Raspian and requires node.js v10 or higher.

 ## NodePing AGENT checks